This guide uses our easy configuration file generator and the necessary terminal-based commands to use WireGuard® with Mullvad in Linux.

 1. Install WireGuard

-For non-Debian based distributions, follow the official installation instructions.
+For other Linux distributions, follow the official installation instructions.

 2. Generate a configuration file

-Save the downloaded file in your local directory and then copy it to
+Save the downloaded file in your Downloads folder and then move it to the

-Also make sure you set the correct permissions so only root can read them:
+Make sure that you have the correct permissions so only root can read them:

 sudo chown root:root -R /etc/wireguard && sudo chmod 600 -R /etc/wireguard

-For this guide, we have selected Malmö, Sweden (se4), as our first server location.
-The downloaded config file is named mullvad-se4-wireguard.conf.
+For this guide, we have selected Malmö, Sweden (se-mma-wg-001), as our server location.
+The downloaded config file is named se-mma-wg-001.conf.

 Multihop via SOCKS5 proxies

-Using this together with the multihop option in step 2 of this guide will give you an additional hop for a total of three.
+You can also use our SOCKS5 proxies to multihop.
+See our SOCKS5 proxy guide.
+Using this together with the Multihop option in step 2 of this guide will give you an additional hop for a total of three.

 How do I make WireGuard start automatically on boot?